 In the United States, holistic health took root during the 1960s and ’70s.
 Concern about our environment was growing, women and cultural minorities were demanding a voice and new opportunities, and ease of travel and communications opened up the world.
 Today, this emerging model of healthcare draws from the best of modern scientific medicine and cross-cultural healing wisdom passed down over centuries.

 In St. Catherine’s Master of Arts in Holistic Health Studies (MAHS), our academic and experiential program gives you the tools to integrate holistic health into a variety of professions and fields.
-Opportunities for empowerment, skill development and spiritual transformation prepare you to play a leading role in the evolution of health and healing.
+Opportunities for skill development, empowerment and transformation prepare you to play a leading role in the evolution of health and healing.

 Our graduates apply their research-based knowledge, entrepreneurial spirit, caring and creativity in a wide variety of ways: